nextcloud/documentation/developer_manual/app/vcategories.rst

      :param array $objects: If `$objects` is not null it is assumed to be an array of id/data pairs passed by reference.
      :returns: the integer id of the new category or **false** if it already exists.

-     The data is parsed into an OC_VObject and if found the categories will be removed from the CATEGORIES property and the OC_VObject will be serialized back to a string again.
+     The data is parsed into an **OC_VObject** and if found the categories will be removed from the **CATEGORIES** property and the **OC_VObject** will be serialized back to a string again.
 It is up to the app to store the data afterwards.

+.. todo:: use a proper rst syntax for class definitions

 .. code-block:: php